Liz Gilbert on Loving Without Losing Yourself

 Will you still come with me?

-Like, don't put it down, but still keep it kind of behind your back in the little secret, in my little secret thing.
+Like, don't put it down, but still keep it kind of behind your back in the little secret, my little secret thing.
+Like put it down.

 What I heard was put it on the divine fire and don't reach back in and take it out.